json-schema-org/referencing/draft-handrews-jri.md

 Note that a many documents in a format can be JSON Pointer-compatible, even if the format in general is not.
 For example, YAML is not compatible due to allowing non-string property values, but the very commonly used JSON-compatible subset of YAML is, of course, JSON Pointer-compatible.
 The proposed YAML media type registration {{?I-D.ietf-httpapi-yaml-mediatypes-03, Section 3.3}} addresses this, including the evaluation of JSON Pointers over YAML documents.

-On the other hand, the mixure of elements and attributes in XML means that XML is never JSON Pointer-compatible.
+On the other hand, the mixture of elements and attributes in XML means that XML is never JSON Pointer-compatible.
 There is no obvious single way to map XML to JSON-like objects and arrays, as demonstrated by the need for the `xml` keyword in {{oas3.1}}.

 # Acknowledgements